Aaamyyy: Biography

-Amy Furuhara grew up in a rural community in Nagano Prefecture.
+Honami Furuhara grew up in a rural community in Nagano Prefecture and adopted the English name Amy while living in Canada.
 She first became interested in music when she joined the light music club in high school, where she primarily played the drums.
 Furuhara was inspired by musicians such as M.I.A. and T-Pain who she heard after traveling to Canada as an exchange student in 2008, and by final year of high school she had begun composing songs.
 Following high school, Furuhara attended the Kanda University of International Studies, where she spent up to 14 hours per day speaking English, and later a flight attendant school for Air Canada in Vancouver.
 She returned to Japan as Air Canada required at least three years of work experience, and worked as an English conversation teacher in Osaka.

 Furuhara started creating music when she was 22 when she returned to Japan.
 Inspired by the music she heard in Canada and having some experience using GarageBand, she decided to start a Tokyo-based electropop band called Go Retro with her friend Shiori Ogawa in 2013.
 Her bandmate Ogawa played the drums and used a Kaoss Pad for their live performances, while Furuhara performed on the synthesizer.
 Furuhara decided to start singing as the band's vocalist, so that she could lessen the work that Ogawa needed to do.
 The band released two demos and performed concerts around the Tokyo, Kyoto and Osaka areas, and received a development contract from a record label, where Furuhara was given vocal training lessons.
 After a year together, the band broke up, as Ogawa decided to return home to Osaka.

 Shortly after Go Retro's dissolution in 2014, Furuhara was approached by a DJ called Takuma, and together they formed the group Eemie, producing exclusively English-language music.
 Initially self-releasing electro/chillwave music on Bandcamp, the group debuted on independent label Maxtreme Records in 2015 with the single "Carnival", and were listed among AP Japan's 36 Bands You Need To Know 2015.
 Eemie performed at the Summer Sonic summer rock festival in 2015.
 In 2015, Furuhara met the psychedelic pop/rock group Tempalay, and was invited to perform as a live support member of their band.
 Furuhara toured the US, performing both as a part of Tempalay and as a member of Eemie in March 2016 (including a performance at South by Southwest).
 In August 2016 the band disbanded, performing a final concert on August 31, where the band also released their debut and final album.